2005 UEFA Champions League final: Statistics

-Post-match events
+Post-match

 Liverpool's triumph marked their fifth European Cup and the first by an English team since Manchester United had defeated Bayern Munich in the 1999 final in Barcelona.
 By winning the European Cup for a fifth time, Liverpool earned the privilege of wearing a multiple-winner badge and the right to keep the trophy (under normal competition rules, the winning club can keep the trophy for only 10 months, as they must deliver it to UEFA two months before the next year's final).
 Liverpool were given ownership of the trophy every winner had held aloft since 1995 (after Milan were permanently given the previous trophy after their fifth win in 1994).
 The 2005–06 participants competed for a new identical trophy.
-The rule to keep the trophy, which had been in effect since the 1968–69 season, was changed for the 2009–10 season so that the actual trophy remained with UEFA at all times.
-Liverpool became the fifth and final club to be given this honour after Real Madrid, Ajax, Bayern Munich and Milan – all of whom had either won at least five times (six in Real Madrid's case) or three times consecutively.
+The rule to keep the trophy, which had been in effect since the 1968–69 season, was changed for the 2008–09 season so that the actual trophy remained with UEFA at all times.
+Liverpool became the fifth and final club to be given this honour after Real Madrid, Ajax, Bayern Munich and Milan – all of whom had either won at least five times or three times consecutively.

 Liverpool celebrated their victory by parading the trophy around Liverpool in an open-top double-decker bus the day after the final.
 They were cheered by approximately 1 million supporters, with an estimated 300,000 fans located around St George's Hall – the final destination of the parade.
 Business experts estimated that one in five workers took time off following the victory.
 It was also estimated that Liverpudlians drank around 10,000 bottles of champagne after the match, with supermarket chain Sainsbury's stating: "We've never seen anything like it.
 We would usually expect to sell this much champagne at Christmas".

 Liverpool manager Rafael Benítez admitted after the match that the manner of his side's victory had stunned him and he stated: "My problem is that I don't have words to express the things that I feel at this moment".
-Praise for Liverpool also came from outside England, including from Argentine legend Diego Maradona, who said, "Even the Brazil team that won the 1970 World Cup could not have staged a comeback with Milan leading 3–0...The English club proved that miracles really do exist.
+Praise for Liverpool also came from outside England, including from Argentine legend Diego Maradona, who said, "Even the Brazil team that won the 1970 World Cup could not have staged a comeback with Milan leading 3–0...
+The English club proved that miracles really do exist.
 I've now made Liverpool my English team.
 They showed that football is the most beautiful sport of all.
 You knew they could defend, but the team showed they could play too and wrote a page in the history books.
 The match will last forever.
 The Liverpool supporters didn't let me go to sleep the night before.
 There were 10 of them to every three Milan supporters.
 They showed their unconditional support at half-time when they were losing 3–0 and still they didn't stop singing."